prorev/prorev.github.io/_posts/2020-04-05-statistics-interview_questions.md

-### What is modern analyst (modernanalyst.com)?
+### Modern analyst (modernanalyst.com)?

 [Modern analyst](https://modernanalyst.com/){:rel="nofollow"} is a great website covering interview questions: Search Google on "site:https://www.modernanalyst.com/Careers/InterviewQuestions/"

-## What is StatsModels
+### StatsModels

 Statistical models is very advanced GitHub repo for statistical modeling and econometrics in Python.
 You can reach the documentation from https://www.statsmodels.org/stable/index.html.

 It is a complement to scipy for statistical computations including descriptive statistics and estimation and inference for statistical models.

-### What hat is OpenStax Introductionary statistics?
+### OpenStax Introductionary statistics?

 This is a great textbook you can download from https://openstax.org/details/books/introductory-statistics